iorodeo/bias_docs/build_environ_setup_win.rst

 Download and install Openssl
 ============================

-Openssl can be downloaded from here here https://www.openssl.org/source/ Note, some minor edits are required for building on a 64.
+Openssl can be downloaded from here here https://www.openssl.org/source/ Note, some minor edits are required for building on a 64bt windows.

 First edit config and  add options="$options no-asm" into it (~15th line from bottom).